Our Services

 Sometimes people confuse dry socket with:

 If you're noticing your gums bleeding frequently — whether after an extraction or during regular brushing — this could point to gum disease or another underlying condition that needs attention.
-A quick way to evaluate your symptoms is to try a Bleeding from gums symptom checker, which can help you understand what might be happening and whether you should see a dental professional.
+To quickly evaluate what your symptoms might mean and get guidance on next steps, try this AI-powered symptom checker that can help you understand whether you should see a dental professional.

 Persistent gum bleeding unrelated to an extraction should always be evaluated.